git-yan/CCT-Unet/README.md

 # CCT-Unet
-A U-shaped Network based on Convolution Coupled Transformer for Segmentation of Peripheral and Transition Zones in Prostate MRI
+This repo is the official implementation of "A U-shaped Network based on Convolution Coupled Transformer for Segmentation of Peripheral and Transition Zones in Prostate MRI".

+### Requirements